The importance of early diagnosis

 For males, a blood test measures the level of alpha-GAL enzyme.
 If the alpha-GAL enzyme assay ("assay" is another word for "test") shows low enzyme activity, then the person has Fabry disease.

 For females, a DNA test is required.
-This is because alpha-GAL enzyme levels may be low or near-normal in females.
+This is because alpha-GAL enzyme levels in blood may be low or near-normal in females.
 DNA tests can be performed using blood or saliva.

 Learn about a variety of testing options for Fabry disease